 - ¾ cup + 1 tbsp unsweetened soymilk

-- In a large skillet, heat 1 tbsp vegan butter over medium heat.
+- In a large skillet, heat 1 tablespoon vegan butter over medium heat.
 Add crumbled tempeh bacon and cook, stirring often, until crisp and fragrant.
 Set tempeh bacon aside and leave any residual butter in the pan.

-- Increase heat to medium-high, and add an additional ½ tbsp butter to the same pan.
+- Increase heat to medium-high, and add an additional ½ tablespoon butter to the same pan.
 Add cubed tofu and cook, stirring often, until cubes are golden-brown and crisp on nearly every side.
 Set tofu aside.

 - Add ¼ cup all-purpose flour and cook, stirring often, for 2 minutes.